Kamil-Kochanczyk/C-Projects/README.md

 # C-Projects
-In this repo I have collected all programs that I wrote for my C classes in a university.
+Programs created for C classes in a university.